 Armeda from online security company Sucuri seconds these thoughts by stating that their security company hasn’t seen any major threats since pre 3.x versions, although small security bugs have been detected but fixed immediately.

 What precautions can you, as a developer or website owner take to ensure your website is safe from hackers?
 Follow these “five key principles of website security” defined by website security giant Sucuri:

-Historic data confirms that WordPress’ core is extremely secure and majority hacks come due to lapses on the user’s end.
-Not creating secure user names and passwords, not forcing visitors to use strong passwords on a login page, not updating plugins regularly and not updating the core software on a regular basis are the leading causes for hacks, and are very easily fixable.
+Historic data confirms that WordPress’ core is extremely secure and the majority hacks come due to lapses on the user’s end.
+Not creating secure user names and passwords, not forcing visitors to use strong passwords on a login page, not updating plugins regularly and not updating the core software regularly are the leading causes for hacks, and are very easily fixable.
 Following these five steps will ensure your website always stays safe.
 You can get more insight here: WordPress Security: Everything You Need To Know

 Sucuri Website: https://sucuri.net/